Home

 télépéagePay by credit card at machine at exit from toll road.
 You can use these with UK credit cards without problem and they are usually quicker than queueing at the pay booths at busy times.
 Stick your ticket in and then your credit card - the machine will charge the appropriate amount and spit the card back out.
 Press button to request a receipt if you need it.

-If you're on a main road you do not necessarily have right of way - there are MANY "Priorité à Droite" junctions where you have to give way to traffic coming from the right, particularly in villages and on country roads.
-If there is no roadsign or road marking to indicate otherwise, traffic coming from the right always has priority unless it is coming from a car park or a private road.
-When three cars reach such a junction from different roads at the same time, you'll often see everyone stop, unsure what to do.
+Basically, even if you're on a main road you do not necessarily have right of way - there are many "Priorité à Droite" junctions where you have to give way to traffic coming from the right, whether in town, village or on country roads.

 Priority endEnd of priority zone.
 Traffic from the right has priority unless there are road signs/markings which indicate otherwise.